Pintec10/React_Streamer-app/README.md

 This is a simple Twitch-like app to stream videos.
 This repository contains the front-end part of the application, however in order for it to be fully working, the following elements are also needed:
 1. a back-end server
 2. a RTMP server
-3. OBS (Open Broadcaster Software)
+3. OBS (Open Broadcaster Software) - needed only if you want to actually create real videos; the general functioning of the app can be explored even without it

 ## Backend server